rezer0dai/rezer0dai.github.io/_posts/2019-08-10-info-cycle-sim-gan.md

 Two neural networks compete / cooperate to improve each other generative (generator) and classification (critic / discriminator) ability, in short : *"Generative Adversarial Networks"*.
 Starting perhaps chronologically pretty much the idea was described in this blog post on [cLSGAN](https://web.archive.org/web/20120312111546/http://yehar.com:80/blog/?p=167), and independently kicked off by this paper [GAN](https://arxiv.org/abs/1406.2661).
 While the second mentioned introduced z-noise vector and expand view on generator - discriminator as zero-sum game, provide implementation, results, underlying math and literally kicked of this field with huge potential of application.
 Other papers follow, from where i pickup selection, which i consider most influential ones for me :
   - [LSGAN](https://arxiv.org/abs/1611.04076)
-    - changed loss function to root squared error, which naturally remove need of sigmoid and negative log likelihood
+    - changed loss function to least squared error, which naturally remove need of sigmoid cross entropy one and stabilize learning process
   - [WGAN](https://arxiv.org/abs/1701.07875)
     - introduce different distribution distance metric to GANs
     - push more towards  [Adversarial sampling](https://pytorch.org/tutorials/beginner/fgsm_tutorial.html), as allows critic to be trained more thoroughly while preserving good gradient signal for generator
   - [RaGAN](https://arxiv.org/abs/1807.00734)
-    - draw connection between GAN + WGAN from relativistic point of view, while same time able to use root square error in loss function
+    - draw connection between GAN + WGAN from relativistic point of view, while same time able to use least square error in loss function
     - in addition here i can more intuitively to see cooperation vs competition, generated vs real samples, in loss function, where both appears to works well :
        - [GitHub](https://github.com/AlexiaJM/RelativisticGAN) of original author
        - [GitHub](https://github.com/eriklindernoren/PyTorch-GAN/blob/master/implementations/relativistic_gan/relativistic_gan.py#L177) of most clean pytorch implementation of GANs I have seen so far